The Quick and the Dead (1995 film): Filming

-Sony Pictures was dubious over Stone's choice of Crowe because he was unknown to American audiences in the mid-1990s.
-To cast Gene Hackman in the role of Herod, TriStar Pictures changed the shooting location from Durango, Mexico to Tucson, Arizona.
-Matt Damon was offered the role of Fee "The Kid" Herod, but declined.
-Sam Rockwell also auditioned for The Kid, a role which ended up going to Leonardo DiCaprio.
+Sony Pictures had doubts with Stone's choice of Crowe because he was unknown to American audiences in the mid-1990s.
+To cast Gene Hackman in the role of Herod, TriStar Pictures changed the shooting location from Durango, Mexico, to Tucson, Arizona.
+Matt Damon auditioned for The Kid, but later declined as he thought that no would believed on a female gunslinger.
+Sam Rockwell also auditioned for The Kid, a role that ended up going to Leonardo DiCaprio.
 Sony was also hesitant about the inexperienced DiCaprio's casting; Stone compromised by paying his salary out of her own pocket.

-Filming was originally set to begin in October 1993, but was delayed because Crowe needed to finish a prior commitment in Australia.
+Filming was originally to begin in October 1993 but was delayed because Crowe needed to finish a prior commitment in Australia.
 Principal photography for The Quick and the Dead lasted from November 21, 1993, to February 27, 1994.
 Locations included Old Tucson Studios in Arizona and Mescal, 40 miles southeast of Tucson.
 Production was briefly halted at times over weather problems.
-Thell Reed, who was hired as the gun coach and weapons master, worked with the cast through over three months of training.
+Thell Reed, who was hired as the gun coach and weapons master, worked with the cast during three months of training.
 To age Cort's Colt 1851 Navy Revolver and the other guns used, Reed experimented with simple measures.
-"I took them out by my swimming pool and dipped them in chlorine water to let them rust," he explained.
+"I took them out by my swimming pool and dipped them in chlorine water to let them rust", he explained.
 "They looked rusty and old, but were brand new guns."
 Such detail, including the nickel plating and ivory handles on Ellen's Colt Peacemakers, was accurate to the time period.

 The town of Redemption was designed by Patrizia von Brandenstein, known for her work on Amadeus (1984) and The Untouchables (1987).
 Raimi's first choice as the visual effects supervisor was William Mesa, his collaborator on Darkman (1990) and Army of Darkness (1992).
 Instead, Sony chose The Computer Film Company to create the VFX sequences.
-Pick-up scenes took place through November - December 1994.
-This included an extended duel between Sharon Stone and Gene Hackman.
+Pick-up scenes took place in November and December 1994, including an extended duel between Sharon Stone and Gene Hackman.

-Stone had a love scene with Crowe removed from the final cut of The Quick and the Dead before the film's release in the United States.
-The actress/co-producer thought the scene did not fit in with the picture's established reality.
+Stone had a love scene with Crowe removed from the final cut before the film's release in the United States.
+The actress/co-producer thought the scene did not fit with the picture's established reality.
 It was included in overseas releases of the film, both theatrically and on home media.